ZhengQY421/RestaurantReservation/README.md

 # Restaurant Reservation
 This web app allows diners to reserve spots at a restaurant branch in advance.
 Customers receive points for successful reservations, which they can redeem for incentives (such as a coupon for a certain restaurant).
 They can also leave reviews at restaurants.

-Restaurant branch owners can also use the web app to manage their restaurant information and respond to user reviews.
+Restaurant branch owners can also use the web app to manage their restaurant information and reservations.

 ## Getting Started